acron0/getembed-analysis/ui_analysis.md

   menu) or there should be a sticky icon which returns you to the property section (rather than the top of the page) so that you can return to the navigation tabs quickly.

+  7. Change the name of the "Main" link on the main menu navigation to something more appropriate such as 'Property Search'

 ### Overview

   1. Although we assume the photo is not a critical piece of information (unlike a site